 Do your short stories tend to get bogged down in back story?
 Do certain scenes seem to drag, even to you?
-As Alicia Erian pointed out in an interview for this site, screenwriters have a lot to teach fiction writers about creating fiction that moves.
-This writing exercise will help you take advantage of these lessons to create forward-moving fiction, thinking of a scene visually, strictly adhering to the present moment, in order to eliminate unnecessary back story.
+This writing exercise will help you take advantage of these lessons to create forward-moving fiction, thinking of a scene visually, strictly adhering to the present moment, to eliminate unnecessary back story.

 - Choose a scene from one of your short stories or novels that seems to drag.
 Scenes designed to be more action-oriented are particularly well-suited to this exercise.